June 27th - July 18th Cody shows his #PennyPopArt portraits of Oprah, and Marilyn Monroe on Venice Blvd in Los Angeles

 In the end of November, 2019, Cody's #PennyPopArt takes the stage at the grand opening of The Artist Tree, West Hollywood.
 His work depicts pop culture's most well known cannabis enthusiasts (such as Snoop Dogg, Willie Nelson, and Rihanna.)
-Cody created 8 works for this show, and will be displaying those and possibly others over the course of The Artist Tree's six month show.
+After selling well, he went on to display other fun characters like the Monopoly Man, Where's Waldo, and Table Cat.
+Cody has had 8 spots for his small work on rotation over the course of The Artist Tree's six month show.

 Cody's #PennyPopArt of the Monopoly Man dressed in gold is selected for exhibition in San Diego, October 2019.